joinfaces/joinfaces-maven-jar-example/README.md

 ```

 - **src/main/resources/META-INF/resources/helloWorld.xhtml**: example page.
 Note that xhtml, js, css and images files should be located at **src/main/resources/META-INF/resources** directory to JSF use them.

-- If you prefer, uncomment **"Uncomment this to enable myfaces instead of mojarra"** messages at pom.xml to enable Myfaces and disable Mojarra.
-Note that Myfaces **should not** be used with Mojarra.

 - **src/main/java/com/github/persapiens/example/JsfSpringBootStarterExampleApplication.java**: @ComponentScan(scopeResolver = CdiScopeResolver.class) enable CDI annotations usage.